arthurprs/quick-cache/README.md

 * Small dependency tree

 The implementation is optimized for use cases where the cache access times and overhead can add up to be a significant cost.
-Features like: time to live, iterators, event listeners and others; are partially or not implemented in Quick Cache.
+Features like: time to live, event listeners and others; are partially or not implemented in Quick Cache.
 If you need these features you may want to take a look at the [Moka](https://crates.io/crates/moka) crate.

 ## Examples